top of page

 We are so caught up in saying what we want to say we neglect to notice how we are saying it.
 The voice is at the heart of how we say things and relate when in conversation.
 A mutual willingness to be interested in, kind to and surprised by our voices is helpful to any conversation whether creative, business, therapeutic or reflective.

 Is there a reciprocation between our voices?
+A play of power or a push and pull?
 Does my confident voice make yours more anxious?
 Does my compassionate voice bring tenderness into your voice to yourself?
 Does my monotonous account of my stories bring out a monotonous tone from you or do you counter it with a more varied and urgent voice?
+Can mapping out the reciprocal role relationships in the style of CAT diagrams be also a mapping out of our multiple voices.
+Is that lovingly demanding about to be critical voice at the top end of a reciprocal role one that silences me into a sullen sulky voice?
+Do I now play out both voices to my partner?
 If I recap with an authoritative voice does that stop your doubtful voice from coming out?
-These are the questions that might be in the air unspoken between us during the push and pull of turn-taking and control in the conversation and the call and response of our voices.
+Can we map out and write to these nuances of voices expressed or voices muted and stifled and begin to have the kind of consciousness raising and healing conversations that free our voices and help us give voice to feelings otherwise not known.
+These are the questions that might be in the air unspoken between us as we map and talk our way through a series of therapy sessions.

 We hear our voice with our own critical or sympathetic ear.
 Part of therapy is doing voice work.
 Just as we may join a choir to develop and practice our singing voice so we can find our conversational voice more freely and with more relational authenticity through compassionate practice.